Dying flowers blue with fountain pen ink is mesmerizing...

 Putty & Blue pumpkin nib

-We use putty to stick things together.
-I was able to use it to install the Blue pumpkin, steno nib together with a feeder.
-I stuck a tiny, 1/2 rice grain sized piece of putty behind the round pumpkin shaped part of the nib.
-Ink stays there and goes through the tines.
-It writes so wonderfully and flexibly.
-The only problem was that the material is soft and one tine became displaced.
-Trying to limit how much you push on the nib (perhaps up to 3/4 of its max width ) may be the key🎃
+I use putty to stick things together.
+I installed the Blue Pumpkin and steno nib with a feeder using a tiny, half-rice-grain-sized piece of putty behind the nib’s round pumpkin-shaped part.
+Ink stays there and flows through the tines.
+It writes wonderfully and flexibly.
+The only issue is the soft material, as it may cause a tine to become displaced.
+Limiting pressure on the nib (up to 3/4 of its max width) may be the key. π